 More information about Angola is available on the Angola Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations in 1993 with Angola, which had become independent from Portugal in 1975.
 Post-independence, Angola saw 27 years of civil war among groups backed at various times by countries that included the United States, the Soviet Union, Cuba, China, and South Africa.
 Angola has had two presidents since independence.
 The first president came to power in 1975; upon his 1979 death, the second president assumed power.
 Multiparty elections were held in 1992 under a process supervised by the United Nations, but the results were disputed and civil war continued until the 2002 death of one holdout guerilla leader.
+A new constitution was adopted in 2010 and elections were held in 2012.

 Angola has a strong and capable military.
 Although the country is sub-Saharan Africa's second-largest oil producer and has great agricultural potential, two-thirds of the population live in poverty.
-U.S. foreign policy goals in Angola are to promote and strengthen Angola’s democratic institutions, promote economic prosperity, improve health, and consolidate peace and security.
+U.S. foreign policy goals in Angola are to promote and strengthen Angola’s democratic institutions, promote economic prosperity, improve health, and consolidate peace and security, including maritime security.
 The United States has worked with Angola to remove thousands of landmines and help war refugees and internally displaced people return to their homes.

 In 2009 Secretary Clinton declared Angola a “strategic partner” of the United States, one of three that the Obama Administration has identified on the African continent (the other two are Nigeria and South Africa).
 The U.S. – Angola Strategic Partnership Dialogue (SPD) was formalized with the signing of a Memorandum of Understanding in Washington in July 2010.
+Secretary Kerry and Foreign Minister Chikoti met for the first high level Strategic Dialogue in December 2014 in Washington, D.C.
+Secretary Kerry met President dos Santos during his visit to Luanda in May 2014.

 U.S. Assistance to Angola